mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     before timing.
 Its raw bytes remain immutable arithmetic evidence about the defective prototype but are inadmissible for atom-level KILL/PRUNE.
     P6-A1 alone may repair those three boundaries in a new immutable packet.
+32. P6-A1 manifest `43944afe…` repairs visible `-2` propagation but omits
+    `suggestionCount`/`secondaryCount` from every `sepBy` fault checkpoint,
+    leaves recovery-sync shadow/frontier drift, exempts direct/nested typed rows and self-compares accepted M2 as the native oracle.
+33. Fresh-Sol seal `55a44e09…` and owner audit `4f772fd` classify A1
+    `AMEND`.
+Its 0.8716–1.0327× rows are arithmetically sound but inadmissible.
+A2 alone may complete the scalar checkpoint/oracle gate.
+34. No distinct P7 is admissible under current laws absent a genuinely new, reached cost-removal edge.
+A domain-neutral fixture cannot substitute for the binding Value-owned full-CSS consumer.

-## Next executable transaction — P6-A1 fatal assay
+## Next executable transaction — P6-A2 fatal assay

-Resume B.W0 from P6 owner evidence `75d36ab`.
+Resume B.W0 from A1 owner evidence `4f772fd`.
 Preserve the original Luna P6
-packet and raw SHA `7655b467…` byte-for-byte.
-Product source remains held.
+and A1 packets/raw SHAs `7655b467…`/`e9479e7e…` byte-for-byte.
+Product source
+remains held.

 ### Subject

 Resume the existing Luna seat `019fb16a-09d7-7d80-ae5f-3d894e25855d`; create no task.
-Write only a new immutable packet under `/Users/mkbabb/Documents/Codex/2026-07-30/parser-p6-sir-luna-a1/outputs/**`.
+Write only a new immutable packet under `/Users/mkbabb/Documents/Codex/2026-07-30/parser-p6-sir-luna-a2/outputs/**`.
-Copy the P6 executor and change only `sepBy`'s handling of sticky `-2` at the first element, separator and later element.
+Copy A1 and complete one scalar checkpoint schema across every typed-fault boundary and recovery-sync; assert every fault row; and use `JSON.parse` as the actual native oracle.
 Keep one integer return, nonnegative cursor success, `-1` mismatch, `-2` typed fault, ordinary value in run state and one raw executor.
-Do not add a region, slab, journal, tape, compiler, VM, generated grammar, scanner, fallback, wrapper, second executor or public surface.
+Do not add a checkpoint object, region, slab, journal, tape, compiler, VM, generated grammar, scanner, fallback, wrapper, second executor or public surface.